-Any student that is dismissed from Bristol TEC may submit a written request for a review within 3 (three) school days following the receipt of their dismissal letter.
-All requests for reviews must be forwarded to John Ryan at john.ryan@cttech.org.
-The review allows for a third party examination of the events leading up to the dismissal to ensure that all procedures were followed correctly.
-During the review meeting the student will be allowed to explain their situation, present supporting documentation, and express any concerns they may have regarding their dismissal from Bristol TEC.
+Any student who is dismissed from BTEC may submit a written request for a review within three school days following the receipt of their dismissal letter.
+All requests for reviews must be forwarded to the state trade consultant's office.
+The trade consultant will share with the assistant superintendent.
+The review allows for a third-party examination of the events leading up to the dismissal to ensure that all procedures were followed correctly.
+During the review meeting the student will be allowed to explain their situation, present supporting documentation, and express any concerns they may have regarding their dismissal from BTEC.
 The review outcome will be communicated to the student in writing, within five school days.
 Please note that there is no refund of tuition paid if a student is dismissed for absences.